evidentlyai/evidently/docs/book/customization/report-data-aggregation.md

 report
 ```

-All plots in the report will look
+All plots in the Report will be non-aggregated.
 Here is how the Scatter Plot in this Report will look:

 ![RegressionPredictedVsActualScatter()](../.gitbook/assets/reports/metric_regression_predvsactual_scatter_non_agg-min.png)

 {% hint style="info" %}
 **Consider the data size.** We recommend setting this option for smaller datasets or when you apply sampling.
-With non-aggregated plots, the HTML will contain all the data on individual datapoints.
-They make take significant time to load and be large in size.
+With non-aggregated plots, the HTML will contain all the data on individual data points.
+They may take significant time to load and be large in size.
 {% endhint %}

 # Non-aggregated plots for Metrics